RadhaJangid/Online-Shopping-Data-Analysis/README.md

         </ul>
     </li>
     <li>Conditional Formating -  To enhance the visual representation of data by applying formatting styles
-        to cells based on specific conditions or rules
+        to cells based on specific conditions or rules :-
         <ul>
           <li>Selling_Price column highlighted with data bars to view highest, lowest, average sales.</li>
-          <li>High value items (cell value = 1) are highlighted in bold green font in the Value Item
+          <li>High value items (cell value = 1) are highlighted in bold green font in the Value_Items
               column.</li>
           <li>Advanced conditional formatting is used to highlight all rows where the return indicator is 1
-              with a light orange background, bold white font</li>
+              with a light orange background & bold white font</li>
         </ul>
       </li>
   </ol>